robbpriestley/Jogtracks/README.md

 * [Docker](https://www.docker.com/)
 * [Amazon Web Services](https://aws.amazon.com/)

+### Permission Levels

+There are three permission levels: user, manager, and administrator.

+##### User

+A user or **Jogger** in application-specific terms, is blah blah blah

+##### Manager

+A manager or **Coach** in application-specific terms, is blah blah blah

+##### Administrator
+An administrator is blah blah blah

 ### Deployment Notes

-* The web application needs to be served via HTTPS or usernames, passwords, and other data will be transmitted from the client to the server in plaintext.
+* Please keep in mind that in a true production environment, the web application would to be served via HTTPS.
+Otherwise usernames, passwords, and other data would be transmitted from the client to the server in plaintext.

 ### Project Origins